rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 To read more about the bootstrap process and why `x.py` is necessary, [read this chapter][bootstrap].

+### Running `x.py` slightly more conveniently

+There is a binary that wraps `x.py` called `x` in `src/tools/x`.
+All it does is run `x.py`, but it can be installed system-wide and run from any subdirectory of a checkout.

+You can install it with `cargo install --path/src/tools/x`.

 [bootstrap]: ./bootstrapping.md

 ## Building the Compiler